restrepo/plan_de_trabajo/README.md

 ![image](https://github.com/restrepo/plan_de_trabajo/assets/655883/860c34b0-4052-43a7-82f9-0d577cc3c528)

-5. Now navigate to the directory where the `notebook` is downloaded from the `File Browser` of "JupyterLab"  and open it.
+5. Finally, navigate to the directory where the `notebook` is downloaded from the `File Browser` of "JupyterLab"  and open it.

 ## Usage
 <!--1.
 Use <kbd>Shift</kbd>+<kbd>Enter</kbd> to execute each cell, sequantially, below -->